getsentry/sentry-javascript/docs/config.rst

     .. versionadded:: 1.3.0

     Typically this would be the server name, but that doesn’t exist on all platforms.
-Instead you may use something like the device ID, as it indicates the host which the client is running on.
+Instead, you may use something like the device ID, as it indicates the host which the client is running on.

     .. code-block:: javascript